The western hemlock looper periodically reaches outbreak level causing severe damage to both Interior and coastal stands within British Columbia.

 The western hemlock looper is a native defoliator of western hemlock, western redcedar, interior spruce and Douglas-fir.

 Damage from western hemlock looper is generally visible in late summer as larvae develop and feed on susceptible host tree species.
-Looper larvae are known as wasteful feeders because they eat part of all of both old and new foliage.
+Looper larvae are known as wasteful feeders because they eat only part or all of both old and new foliage.
+A heavy infestation can result in the complete defoliation of a tree.

 Defoliation from looper results in browning foliage and fallen needles at the base of the host trees.